azadibogolubov/SmartAndroidParser/README.md

 # SmartAndroidParser
-This is a parser which will be similar in nature to Scaloid, but produces pure Java.
+This is a transpiler which will generate Android XML using a DSL to simplify the process of writing boilerplate code.
-UPDATE: 5/29/2015
-CFG in progess.

 Sample script entries include: